-Although Explore features many visualizations to help you present your query results, sometimes a simple table is the best way to present information.
+Although Explore features many visualizations to help you present your report results, sometimes a simple table is the best way to present information.
 Tables are a great way to compare data collected over a period of time, for example:

 Creating a table is just the start.
 This article shows some of the many customization options that help you present your tables in the form you need.